Group File Sharing

 fslg_ will be added to all group names.

 Create a group.
 Enter a name for the group and submit the form.
 Note that fslg_ is prepended to group names.
-Initial propagation of group folders and permissions across all FSL systems could take 15 minutes.
+Initial propagation of group folders and permissions across all Office of Research Computing systems could take 15 minutes.
 You must log out of existing ssh sessions then log back in.
 Use the `groups` command after re-logging in to check if the group is ready to use.
 Repeat the process until it is available.

 Managing Group Members

 Group owners can require members to have certain privileges.
 At this moment, we support 2 factor authentication (2fa) and ITAR clearance.
 The 2fa privilege is automatically granted when someone enrolls in 2fa.
-To request ITAR clearance, please email FSL administrators or open a support ticket with the name of the individual you are requesting ITAR clearance for.
+To request ITAR clearance, please open a support ticket with the name of the individual you are requesting ITAR clearance for.

 To set the output of your jobs to be accessible by other users in your